Tea Board License India — Exporter License & RCMC, Fully Managed

 Declaration Letter (RCMC Stage)

-Company letterhead declaration confirming regular submission of monthly export returns (including NIL returns) to the Tea Board.
+Company letterhead declaration confirming regular monthly submission of export returns (including NIL returns) to the Tea Board — submitted as part of the DGFT e-RCMC portal application.

 Export Performance Records (Permanent License)